Would You Take Dating Advice from Nicolas Cage?

 Side note: sometimes I’m not sure if I’m a Millennial or from Generation Z. I guess that means I shy away from Generation X and the beauty of Kurt Cobain’s green cardigan with the missing button.

-Nick Cage is one of the gazillion pop culture shrines that you can go to with anybody and have a decent conversation.
+Nick Cage is one of the gazillion pop culture shrines that you can go to with anybody and have a mildly decent conversation.
 It’s pretty well established in the media community that Nicolas Cage is an enigma.
 It doesn’t matter whether you love him, hate him, or are neutral toward the actor.
 People pretty much like to talk about the Cage because he’s a safe topic, like talking about the weather.

 “Would you take dating advice from Nicolas Cage?”

-Nicolas Cage's Romance History
+Nicolas Cage's Romantic History

 So, let’s get back to the question.
 Would I take dating advice from Nicolas Cage?

 Lisa’s track record also includes a marriage to Michael Jackson.
 You should sit on those words and think about that for a moment.
-A woman fathered by Elvis had a brief marriage with Michael Jackson and a brief marriage with Nicolas Cage.
+A woman fathered by Elvis had a brief marriage with Michael Jackson and then a brief marriage with Nicolas Cage.
 The lips of Jackson and Cage were only one degree away.
-The two were married for a handful of months then parted ways.
+Presley and Cage were married for a handful of months then parted ways.

-Underneath the spazz, the hysterical laughs, and the shaggy hair, the Cage has a heart.
+Underneath the spazz, the hysterical laughs, and the shaggy hair, the Cage has a complicated heart.
 He walks among us, working with people, raising kids, and wooing women.
-There’s a soft caterpillar of emotions in his soul that could tantalize all our ears.
+There’s a soft caterpillar of emotions in his soul that could tantalize all our ears and eyes.